Gelca77/Cybersecurity_Projects/Certificates in OpenSSL/README.md

 # Step 1.
 Create the Root CA and Generate a CSR for the Client #

-# Create a working directory for the Root CA and move into it:
+#Create a working directory for the Root CA and move into it:

 mkdir ExampleRootCA
 cd ExampleRootCA

-# Generate the Root CA's private key
+#Generate the Root CA's private key:

 openssl genrsa -out ca.key 4096

-# Create a self-signed Root CA certificate
+#Create a self-signed Root CA certificate:

 openssl req -new -x509 -days 3650 -key ca.key -out ca.crt -subj "/C=US/O=ExampleRootCA, Inc./CN=www.examplerootca.com"

-# Create a directory for the client and generate a private key for the CSR
+#Create a directory for the client and generate a private key for the CSR:

 mkdir ../Client
 cd ../Client
 openssl genrsa -out client.key 2048

-# Generate a CSR for the client (do not sign yet):
+#Generate a CSR for the client (do not sign yet):

 openssl req -new -key client.key -out client.csr -subj "/C=US/O=Acme Corp/CN=www.acmecorp.com"

 # Step 2.
-Setup the Intermediate CA #
+Setup the Intermediate CA #:

-# Create a directory for the Intermediate CA and move into it
+#Create a directory for the Intermediate CA and move into it
 mkdir ../IntermediateCA
 cd ../IntermediateCA

-# Generate the Intermediate CA's private key
+#Generate the Intermediate CA's private key
 openssl genrsa -out intermediate.key 4096

-# Create a configuration file for the Intermediate CA with a new section `[int_ca_req]`
+#Create a configuration file for the Intermediate CA with a new section `[int_ca_req]`
 echo "
 [ req ]
 prompt = no